wp-plugins/gravity-forms-addons/readme.txt

 * Launched plugin

 == Upgrade Notice ==

+= 2.5.2 =
+* Fixed broken image for lightbox close button (<a href="http://wordpress.org/support/topic/570042" rel="nofollow">issue #570042</a>)
+* Fixed definition list (DL) display mode: each entry in directory view is now wrapped with a `dl`; single-entry view entries are now wrapped with single `dl`
+* HTML generation fix: `<liclass` now `<li class` (<a href="http://www.seodenver.com/gravity-forms-addons/#dsq-comment-header-193118389">thanks @lolawson</a>)
+* Improved JavaScript table sorting function (thanks to <a href="http://wordpress.org/support/topic/565544" rel="nofollow">feedback from heavymark</a>)
+* Added option to use links to sort tables instead of JavaScript (`jssearch`, under Formatting Options)

+= 2.5.1 =
+* Added alternating `class` of even and odd for rows

+= 2.5 =
+* Improved directory shortcode insertion by checking values against defaults; now inserts into code only non-default items (the default shortcode is now 20 characters instead of 815!)
+* Added formatting options for directory & entries: display as table (default), list (`<ul>`), or definition list (`<dl>`)
+* Added `kws_gf_directory_defaults` filter to update plugin defaults.
+* Added address formatting using `appendaddress` setting.
+This will add a column to the output with a combined, formatted address.
+Use new `hideaddresspieces` setting to turn off the individual address pieces.
+Instead of having Street, City, State, ZIP, now there's one column "Address"
+* Added `truncatelink` option (explained below)
+* Added URL formatting filters to modify how links are truncated so you can choose to display the anchor text exactly as you want (the URL itself won't change).
+The link text `http://example.example.choicehotels.com/hotel/tx173` becomes `choicehotels.com`, but will still link to the full URL.
+	- Don't show http(s): `kws_gf_directory_anchor_text_striphttp`
+	- Strip www: `kws_gf_directory_anchor_text_stripwww`
+	- Show root only, not the linked to page (`example.com/inner-page/` becomes `example.com`): `kws_gf_directory_anchor_text_rootonly`
+	- Strip all subdomains, including www: `kws_gf_directory_anchor_text_nosubdomain`
+	- Hide "query strings" (`example.com?search=example&action=search` becomes `example.com`): `kws_gf_directory_anchor_text_noquerystring`
+* Submit a form using the keyboard, not just clicking the button
+* Added filter to change directory pagination settings (results page links): `kws_gf_results_pagination`
+* Fixed issue with malformed pagination link URLs
+* Improved "Expand All Menus" checkbox layout
+* Discovered an issue: pagination on approved-only entries doesn't work well.
+To compensate, you could set your page size to a large number that contains all the entries.
+This likely will not be fixed soon.

 = 2.4.4 =
 * Added administration menu for Gravity Forms Addons, allowing you to turn off un-used or un-desired functionality.